U.S. funds not bailing on China yet amid free-fall in stocks

 "What does this mean to their earnings and balance sheets?"
 Bao said.
 "And they're very levered to the stock market."

-Yu Zhang, lead manager of the $5.9 billion Matthew Asia Dividend fund, said that the market decline could lead to more monetary easing in China, which in turn would boost the appeal of high-dividend paying stocks.
+Yu Zhang, lead manager of the $5.9 billion Matthew Asia Dividend fund, said that the market decline could lead to more monetary easing in China, which in turn would boost the appeal of high-dividend paying stocks such as insurance companies.

 "We're not sure how long this volatile period will last, but to me the medium- to long-term outlook for China is still trending up," he said.